JMattSmith/Personal-Projects/README.md

-# Personal Projects
+# Projects

-moneybook - a small program I designed to experiment with investment projections by manipulating variables directly via command line arguments
+moneybook - a small personal program I designed to experiment with investment projections by manipulating variables directly via command line arguments

-MonsterCreator - final group project for my Design Patterns course
+MonsterCreator - final group project for my Design Patterns course, I was responsible for implementing/coding the Builder Pattern